 New Patients

-If you registered and provided your medical information online you only need to come to the office 10 minutes prior to your scheduled appointment.
+All new patients should arrive to the office 15 minutes prior to your scheduled appointment.
 The same is true if you downloaded the registration forms and have completed them in advance.

 However, if you were unable to do the preregistration or complete the forms in advance you will need to arrive at least 25 minutes before your scheduled appointment time to fill out the required paperwork.